Robpol86/robpol86.com/docs/posts/2025/2025-09-20-influxdb-downsampling.md

 ## Overview

-Downsampling is implemented in two parts: the [InfluxDB side](/_static/dsTask.flux) which does the downsampling, and the [Grafana side](/_static/dsPost.flux) which reads data from one or more buckets.
+Downsampling is implemented in two parts: the InfluxDB side and the Grafana side.

+### InfluxDB Side

-On the InfluxDB side you will have a [Flux task](https://docs.influxdata.com/influxdb/v2/process-data/get-started/) for each downsample bucket which runs on a schedule downsampling recent data into a separate downsample bucket.
-You may wish to have multiple downsample buckets with different granularity/resolution of data each with their own retention policies.
-If you have old data you want to downsample instead of just the new data I'm covering that in the [Backfilling Data](#backfilling-data) section below.
+On the InfluxDB side we'll have a Flux task that runs on a timer, downsampling data from a main bucket (e.g. "telegraf") into a separate downsample bucket (e.g. "telegraf_1m").
+Multiple downsample buckets are supported, so in theory you can have three
+buckets:

+1. **telegraf**: raw data written by telegraf every 10 seconds (10 second resolution)
+2. **telegraf_1m**: downsampled data, averaged out to every minute (1 minute resolution)
+3. **telegraf_5m**: downsampled to an average of every 5 minutes (5 minute resolution)

+For each bucket you can set different retention policies.

+### Grafana Side

 On the Grafana side we'll need to tell it to query the main bucket as well as the downsample buckets.
 The goal of this project is to see very detailed recent metrics and then use downsampled metrics at a lower resolution for historical data.
 We